KTH/kopps-public-react-web/README.md

 ### How do I use node-web template project for a project of my own?

-1. Create a new git repository on github.com/KTH (or other somewhere else).
+1. Create a new git repository on github.com/KTH (or somewhere else).

 2. Clone the node-web repository by using: